AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/parameter_file.rst

 Although for **maxspeed** (which is the value for posted speed) we might want to copy the same value for both directions, that would not be true for parameters such as **lanes**, which we might want to split in half for both directions (cases with an odd number of lanes usually have forward/backward values tagged).
-For this reason, one can use the parameter *osm_behaviour* to define what to do with numeric tag values that have not been tagged for both directions. the allowed values for this parameter are **copy** and **divide**, as shown below.
+For this reason, one can use the parameter 'osm_behaviour' to define what to do with numeric tag values that have not been tagged for both directions. the allowed values for this parameter are **copy** and **divide**, as shown below.

 .. image:: ../images/parameters_links_osm_behaviour.png
-    :width: 437
     :align: center
+    :scale: 80 %
     :alt: OSM behaviour examples

 The example below also shows that it is possible to mix fields that will be imported from `OSM <https://www.openstreetmap.org/>`_ posted speed and number of lanes, and fields that need to be in the network but should not be imported from OSM, such as link capacities.

 Node fields
 ~~~~~~~~~~~